dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

 This format allows to specify an element of 2-, 4-, 8-, 16-, 32- or 64-bits.
 Both the element size and the element value is stored in the `N` and `imms` fields.
-The element value needs to be a consecutive sequence of (at least one) zeroes, followed by a consecutive sequence of (at least one) ones.
+The element value needs to be a consecutive sequence of (at least one) zeroes, followed by a consecutive sequence of (at least one) ones (regex would be `0+1+`).
-(The regular expression `0+1+` could be used to describe these values) The format doesn't really store the element value but just needs the number of consecutive ones in the element.
+The format doesn't really store the element value but just needs the number of consecutive ones in the element.

 The so specified element value can be right rotated up to element size minus 1 to move the start of the sequence of ones to any other point in the element.
 The number of rotations is stored in `immr` which has 6 bits, so it allows up to 63 rotations in the case of an element size of 64 bits.
 An element size of 2 only allows 0 or 1 rotations, in this case only the least significant bit is considered, the upper 5 bits of `immr` are simply ignored.

-After rotation the element gets replicated until it reaches 32- or 64-bits and we finally have the immediate.
+The element gets replicated until it reaches 32- or 64-bits.
-13-bits could store 8192 different values, but since e.g. the rotation is not always used to its full potential with smaller element sizes it actually allows less different values but probably a more useful subset of bit patterns.
+13-bits could store 8192 different values, but since e.g. the rotation is not always used to its full potential with smaller element sizes it actually allows less different values but probably a more useful set of bit patterns.

 Since `immr` is actually quite boring (just stores the number of rotations), let's look into how `N` and `imms` can store both the element size and the number of consecutive ones at the same time:

 <table>
   <tr>
     <td>N</td>
-    <td>immr</td>
+    <td colspan="6">immr</td>
     <td>element size</td>
   </tr>
   <tr>